 Thanks to the international media coverage of the water crisis in Flint, Michigan, the residents of towns and cities are beginning to realize that the need for regular water sampling is not limited to rural areas.
-While, in decades past, many people assumed that the laws and regulations which are typically in place to ensure the safety of urban water supplies would protect them from threats posed by contamination, today we know that the system is highly fallible.
-A simple change—in Flint’s case switching water sources from Lake Huron to the local Flint River—can cause massive problems, and these problems often go undetected until it’s too late.
+While, in decades past, many people assumed that the laws and regulations which are typically in place to ensure the safety of urban or city water supplies would protect them from threats that contamination poses, today we know that the system is highly fallible.
+A simple change—in Flint’s case switching water sources from Lake Huron to the local Flint River—can cause massive problems.
+And these problems often go undetected until it’s too late.

-The quality of city water is threatened by multiple factors; some of these threats include: Road salt, which washes into the water supply in cold climates and is highly corrosive to pipes; fertilizers, which frequently enter city water supplies as a result of agricultural activity upstream; dumps and landfills, which leech contaminants into groundwater, and bacteria, which is common in slow-moving water or water that is being contaminated by poorly-treated sewage.
+Multiple factors are threatening the quality of city water; some of these threats include: Road salt, which washes into the water supply in cold climates and is highly corrosive to pipes; fertilizers, which frequently enter city water supplies as a result of agricultural activity upstream; dumps and landfills, which leech contaminants into groundwater; and bacteria, which is common in slow-moving water or water being contaminated by poorly-treated sewage.
 Derelict industrial sites also frequently seep chemical contaminants into urban water supplies, and finally, there are natural hazards to consider, like Radon and minerals.

-Radon.
-Though many think of radioactivity as a man-made phenomenon, radioactive Radon gas occurs naturally in many areas of North America, and it has been known to contaminate both rural and urban water supplies.
-When inhaled via water vapour (e.g. while showering) Radon can significantly increase a person’s risk of lung cancer.
+Though many think of radioactivity as a man-made phenomenon, radioactive Radon gas occurs naturally in many areas of North America.
+And it can contaminate both rural and urban water supplies.
+When inhaled via water vapor (e.g. while showering) Radon can significantly increase a person’s risk of lung cancer.

-Lead.
-As described above, lead (which is often present in water pipes) enters water after treatment, making it a particularly insidious contaminant as there is no way to test for it at water treatment facilities.
-Lead contamination is not limited to cities with an industrial past like Flint; it can occur anywhere water has a low PH value.
+As described above, lead (which is often present in water pipes) enters water after treatment.
+That makes it a particularly insidious contaminant as there is no way to test for it at water treatment facilities.
+Lead contamination isn’t unique to cities with an industrial past like Flint; it can occur anywhere water has a low PH value.

-Testing for lead regularly at home is extremely important as there is new evidence linking even low-level lead exposure with cognitive deficits.
+Testing for lead regularly at home is extremely important.
+Considering there is new evidence linking even low-level lead exposure with cognitive deficits.
 According to Bruce Lanphear, a researcher at Simon Fraser University, “Data linking lead-contaminated water with increases in the prevalence of children having blood lead levels over 10 μg/dL suggest that testing water for lead contamination should be done routinely in older cities.”

-Nitrate.
-Nitrate, which results from fertilizer pollution, can form Nitrite in the human digestive system, a compound which inhibits the blood’s ability to carry oxygen around the body.
+Nitrate, which results from fertilizer pollution, can form Nitrite in the human digestive system.
+That’s a compound which inhibits the blood’s ability to carry oxygen around the body.
 This is particularly dangerous to infants.

-Fluoride.
-Fluoride, which is intentionally added to city water in order to prevent dental decay, can be toxic in significant amounts.
-As the level of fluoride varies from city to city, it’s recommended that city residents verify that the fluoride in their area’s water supply falls within acceptable limits.
+Fluoride, which they intentionally add to city water in order to prevent dental decay, can be toxic in significant amounts.
+The level of fluoride varies from city to city.
+So it’s recommended that city residents verify that the fluoride in their area’s water supply falls within acceptable limits.

-Bacteria.
 Water-borne pathogens, which usually arise from Coliform bacteria strains, can cause illnesses ranging from intestinal infections to dysentery, hepatitis, typhoid fever, cholera, E. Coli infection, and Legionnaire’s Disease.
-While bacterial contamination is usually thought of as being an issue confined to rural wells, city water can also be affected; Legionnaire’s Disease, which can result in death, has broken out in a number of urban centers in recent years, including Flint, Chicago, Quebec City (Canada), and New York City.
+While people think bacterial contamination is usually an issue unique to rural wells, it can also affect city water ; Legionnaire’s Disease, which can result in death, has broken out in a number of urban centers in recent years, including Flint, Chicago, Quebec City (Canada), and New York City.

-Some minerals, it should be noted, do carry a health risk: Copper contamination, which is common in city water, can cause intestinal problems, vomiting, diarrhoea, liver damage and kidney disease.
+Some minerals do carry a health risk.
+Copper contamination, which is common in city water, can cause intestinal problems, vomiting, diarrhea, liver damage and kidney disease.

-Arsenic.
-Arsenic can contaminate water supplies relatively easily as it is present in the natural environment, as well as being a common industrial byproduct.
+Arsenic can contaminate water supplies relatively easily.
+Considering it is present in the natural environment, as well as being a common industrial byproduct.
 In fact, a 2000 NRDC study revealed that as many as 56 million people in 25 states were drinking water with arsenic at levels that posed a high risk of cancer.

-As a general rule, water testing should be carried out at least once per year.
-However, if your water begins to look, smell, or taste different than it usually does, it’s strongly advised that you have it tested immediately, regardless of when you last had a sample taken.
+As a general rule, you should carry out water testing at least once per year.
+However, if your water begins to look, smell, or taste different than it usually does, we strongly advise that you do immediate testing.
+Regardless of when you last had a sample taken.

 What’s in Your Drinking Water? https://www.nrdc.org/stories/whats-your-drinking-water